The state revenue secretary says the Pennsylvania Lottery could begin rolling out a keno game by the end of this year if a consensus can be reached.

-A Cash 5 ticket worth $330,000 that was sold in Northampton County on Wednesday, October 30th.
+A jackpot winning Pennsylvania Cash 5 ticket worth $700,000 was sold in Northampton County on Wednesday, October 30th.

 Despite blistering criticism from state Democrats, Governor Corbett has decided to once again extend the bid by a British-based firm to manage the Pennsylvania Lottery.